aionnetwork/aion-docs/developers/tools/intellij-plugin/transfer.md

 ---
 title: Transfer
+description: Transfer funds from one account to another using the Aion4j plugin for IntelliJ.
+This function is only available through a remote node.
+weight: 900
 ---

-Transfer funds from one account to another.
-This function is only available through a remote node.

 Run this command by right clicking anywhere within a contract and selecting **Aion Virtual Machine** > **Remote** > **Transfer**.